pederisager/Opioid_Reward_fMRI/checkerboard/README.txt

 log:

+14.11.16
+Incorporated three level analysis in Abel
+Ran thirdlevel with autmatic outlier dewighting - Still no signal above threshold whole brain.
+Deleted some temp-folders and redundant files.

 09.11.16
 Auto deweighting timed out (used more than 24 hours to complete).
 Deleted and resubmitted autodw_minus532 gfeat with doubled time limit.